|

 FRANK ANSWERS TO AWKWARD QUESTIONS

-Q. I bet you’ll hit me with a bill somewhere further down the line.
+Q. What's the catch?
+I bet you'll hit me with a bill somewhere further down the line.

 Q. So you pay advances and royalties like every other publisher?